michellelclement/meatblog/README.md

 **Order recipes by date added to see new ones first:** The Find a Recipe page is organised by newest posted recipe first/at the top.
 This will make it easier for new and returning visitors to view the latest recipes.

-**Search or filter functionality:** There would hopefully come a time when the website has so many recipes they need to be whittled down.
+**Search functionality:** There would hopefully come a time when the website has so many recipes they need to be whittled down.
 I decided to add a search function as I felt this would be very important to the user experience of the site.
-Users are able to stype a search term or word into the field and results would be displayed where the Recipe Name or Recipe Ingredients matched.
+Users are able to type a search term or word into the field and results would be displayed where the Recipe Name or Recipe Ingredients matched.
 The search is case insensitive also.

 **The ability for a user to upload a photo to go with their recipe:** Users can add images to their posted recipe via the Add Recipe and Edit Recipe form by including a URL to the image.

 **Security features:** The website uses [Werkzeug's](https://werkzeug.palletsprojects.com/en/1.0.x/) standard built in password hashing method for its log in security features to make the security authentication more secure.
-Werkzeug hashes the password (converts the password into another string) and then it is salted (additional data added) entered by the user.
+Werkzeug hashes the password  entered by the user (converts the password into another string) and then it is salted (additional data added).
 This makes the password very tough to crack.

 **Flash messages:** Flash messages will appear on the website at the top of the page, under the main navigation.
 These appear for successful and non-successful registration, successful sign in and out, successfully updated and added recipes.